-The RCM marks a significant upgrade to the Government of Canada’s RADARSAT program.
-Using a new imaging technology assessed and recommended by Natural Resources Canada (NRCan), the trio of Earth observation satellites is giving Canadians a more detailed picture of our country and oceans than ever before.
+A trio of Earth observation satellites launched in June 2019 is providing Canadians with a more detailed picture of our country and oceans than ever before.

 A 24-year legacy